deceze/Kunststube-Rison/readme.md

 Rison is a compact data format optimized for URIs, a slight variation of JSON.
 See http://mjtemplate.org/examples/rison.html for more information and other implementations.

+Requires PHP 5.4 (mostly because of the simplified array syntax).

 Usage
 -----